Fundraise for us

 Getting friends, family and colleagues involved can help to share the load, spread the word and increase the fun.
 Who can join you?

 Create an online giving page and don’t forget to shout about it.
 Share your event on social media and in your local newspaper and community.

 Set a target

-Setting a target will help keep you motivated and inspire others to support you.
+Whatever the scale of your challenge, setting a target will help keep you motivated and inspire others to support you.